Skip to content

 Credits

 This course covers the mathematical principals required for the various concepts in the area of applied artificial intelligence.
-This course aims at delivering the mathematical topics in a balance manner based on solid theoretical foundation while focusing on the computational aspects and application to data problem.
+This course aims at delivering the mathematical topics in a balanced manner based on solid theoretical foundation while focusing on the computational aspects and application to data problem.
 Topics covered include linear algebra, multivariate calculus, optimization, regression, statistics of datasets, orthogonal projections, principal component analysis, and probability.
 The course provides computational and practical examples of the covered topics.

 This course covers programming techniques used in AI applications.
 Topics include programming constructs, I/O, conditional constructs, iterative control structures, structured decomposition, method call and parameter passing, classes, 1-D and 2-D arrays, libraries, APIs, and Data Structures.
 The course will use Python with several tools where students learn programming with a beginner-friendly introduction to Python and AI libraries including learning how to analyze data, integrate and use basic machine learning algorithms and APIs, create visualizations, implement and test some models, and analyze results.